richardanaya/js_ffi/README.md

 let add_event_listener = register("Node.prototype.addEventListener");
 let alert = register("window.alert");

-let btn = call_1(UNDEFINED, query_selector, TYPE_STRING, to_js_string("#button"));
+// this call returns a JSValue that is a reference to the button let btn = call_1(UNDEFINED, query_selector, TYPE_STRING, to_js_string("#button"));

-let cb = create_callback0(Box::new(||{
+// creating a callback returns a JSValue reference to the callback function let cb = create_callback0(Box::new(||{
     call_1(UNDEFINED, alert, TYPE_STRING, to_js_string("I was clicked"));
 }));

+// since we are calling `addEventListener` as a method of `btn`, we pass it
-call_2(btn, add_event_listener, TYPE_STRING, to_js_string("click"),TYPE_FUNCTION,cb)
+// in the first parameter as the object context call_2(btn, add_event_listener, TYPE_STRING, to_js_string("click"),TYPE_FUNCTION,cb)
 ```